TNManoRanjitham/SnapTalk/README.md

 - Use a TypeScript-compatible editor like VSCode with relevant plugins for optimal development.
 - Regularly update dependencies to prevent compatibility issues.
 - Follow best practices for modular component design and maintainability.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contributions
-Contributions are welcome!
-Feel free to submit issues or pull requests to enhance the project.

----

-For any further questions or support, please contact [your contact information or GitHub profile].